 Truffles grow under large shady trees such as oaks, chestnut trees, or elms.
 Truffle varieties are seasonally available, dependent on factors like weather and environmental conditions.
 All of our fresh truffles are imported from Europe.
-Romanticized fungi that acts as a perfect ingredient to any dish and a mood-enhancer all at the same time!
+Romanticized fungi that acts as a perfect ingredient to any dish and a mood-enhancer all at the same time! ***Availability of Fresh Truffles is dependent on the season***

 Black Winter Truffle